-Getting the sourcecode of Network Security Services (NSS), how to build it, and how to run its test suite.
+Getting the source code of Network Security Services (NSS), how to build it, and how to run its test suite.

-Getting Sourcecode, and a overview
+Getting source code, and a quick overview

 The easiest way is to download archives of NSS releases from Mozilla's FTP server.
 Find the directory that contains the highest version number.
 Because NSS depends on the base library NSPR, you should download the archive that combines both NSS and NSPR.

 Contains a set of various tool programs that are built using NSS.
 Several tools are general purpose and can be used to inspect and manipulate the storage files that software using the NSS library creates and modifies.
 Other tools are only used for testing purposes.
-However, all these tools are good examples how to write software that makes use of the NSS library.
+However, all these tools are good examples of how to write software that makes use of the NSS library.

-Some words regarding the difference between internal NSS code and exported interfaces.
+Here are some words regarding the difference between internal NSS code and exported interfaces.
 Software that would like to use the NSS library must use only the exported interfaces.
 These can be found by looking at the files with the .def file extension, inside the nss/lib directory hierarchy.
 Any C function that isn't contained in .def files is strictly for private use within NSS, and applications and test tools are not allowed to call them.
 For any functions that are listed in the .def files, NSS promises that the binary function interface (ABI) will remain stable.

-Run the NSS test suite
+Running the NSS test suite

 This is an important part of development work, in order to ensure your changes don't introduce regressions.
 When adding new features to NSS, tests for the new feature should be added as well.